Fédération Internationale de Volleyball: History

 One of the main goals of the 1947 Congress was achieved two years later with the establishment of the first international major volleyball event, the World Championship.
 In 1952, a women's version of the tournament was also introduced.

 In 1964, the IOC endorsed the addition of volleyball to the Olympic programme.
 By this time, the number of national federations affiliated to the FIVB had grown to 89.
 Later in that year (1969), a new international event, the World Cup was introduced.
 It would be turned into a qualifying event for the Olympic Games in 1991.

 Following Libaud's retirement and the election of Mexican Rubén Acosta Hernandez for the position of president in 1984, the FIVB moved its headquarters from Paris, France to Lausanne, Switzerland and intensified to an unprecedented level its policy of promoting volleyball on a worldwide basis.
 Measures taken in this direction include the establishment of annual competitions for men's and women's volleyball (the World League, in 1990, and the Grand Prix, in 1993), the indication of Beach volleyball as an Olympic event (1996) and a number of changes in the rules of the game with the purpose of enhancing public visibility.

-On 19 June 2008, Wei Jizhong (魏纪中) of China, who during this period served as the 1st Vice president took over during the 31st World Congress in Dubai when Dr. Rubén Acosta decided to step down.
+On 19 June 2008, Wei Jizhong (魏纪中) of China, who during this period served as the 1st Vice president took over during the 31st World Congress in Dubai when Rubén Acosta decided to step down.
 Mr. Jizhong Wei became the third president in the history of the FIVB.
 The handover of the presidency took place on 24 August 2008 in Beijing.

 As of 2020, the FIVB counted 222 affiliated national federations.

 In response to the 2022 Russian invasion of Ukraine, the International Volleyball Federation suspended all Russian national teams, clubs, and officials, as well as beach and snow volleyball athletes, from all events, and stripped Russia of the right to host the 2022 FIVB Volleyball Men's World Championship in August 2022, and will relocate games that were to be in Russia in June and July.